nawazkh/nawazkh/README.md

 - 👋 Hi, I’m @nawazkh
 - 👀 I’m interested in distributed systems and cool stuff at scale.
-- 🌱 I’m currently learning K8s, CAPI and CAPZ
-- 💞️ I’m looking to collaborate on CAPZ and anything cool!
+- 💞️ I’m looking to collaborate on CAPI and anything cool!

 <!---
 nawazkh/nawazkh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.